peterbarnett03/influxdb3_plugins/REQUIRED_PLUGIN_METADATA.md

 **Important**: The header structure must comply with valid JSON format.
 ## Plugin Library Metadata

-The `plugin_library.json` file contains a "plugins" field with a list of plugins.
-Each plugin entry must include all parameters for correct operation and display in the InfluxDB 3 Explorer.
+Generated `plugin_library.json` files contain a "plugins" field with a list of plugins, where each plugin entry includes metadata extracted from the plugin's JSON docstring along with additional repository information.

+For example, the `influxdata/plugin_library.json` file is automatically generated from plugin docstring metadata by repository owners to enable plugin discovery in the InfluxDB 3 Explorer UI.
+This file should not be manually edited.

-### Plugin Entry Format
+### Generated Plugin Entry Format

+The automatically generated plugin library entries have the following structure:

 ```json
 {